joom/herbrand-prolog/README.md

 * You cannot use `\+`, `!.`.

-* You cannot use natural numbers.
+* You cannot use natural numbers or lists.
+You can only use constants and relations.

 ## Usage